Enter to win $50 GC, $20 GC or Copy of NOBODY'S ANGEL

 “No.” Her cheeks burned.

-“Anyway, as I see it, you’re in need of help and I’m going to give it to you.”
+“Anyway, as I see it, you’re in need of help and I’m going to give it

 “Are you serious?”